4d/docs/website/translated_docs/es/ViewPro/method-list.md

 In *vpObject*, pass the 4D View Pro object that you want to convert.
 This object must have been previously parsed using [VP Export to object](#vp-export-to-object) or saved using [VP EXPORT DOCUMENT](#vp-export-document).
 > SVG conversion process requires that expressions and formats (cf. [Cell Format](configuring.md#cell-format)) included in the 4D View Pro area be evaluated at least once, so that they can be correctly exported.
 If you convert a document that was not evaluated beforehand, expressions or formats may be rendered in an unexpected way.

-In *rangeObj*, pass a range of cells to convert.
+En *rangeObj*, pase un rango de celdas a convertir.
 By default, if this parameter is omitted, the whole document contents are converted.

 Document contents are converted with respect to their viewing attributes, including formats (see note above), visibility of headers, columns and rows.
 La conversión de los siguientes elementos es soportada: